elaguerta/talks/Notes from the Blue Team.md

 	- Design your software for least privilege.
 - [ ] Minimize surface area
 	- Simplify architecture to minimize public exposure
-		- CAVEAT: beware “walled gardens”
+		- CAVEAT: beware “walled gardens”.
+			- Is there a gate that if compromised would give a malicious actor keys to the whole kingdom?
+   			- Is there a large area of your architecture protected only by one perimeter?
-	- Simplify code
+I	- Simplify code
 	- Simplify processes to limit possible actions
-	- Decomm unused services ruthlessly
+	- Decom unused services ruthlessly
 	- Don’t rely on “security through obscurity”

 ---